Dizzee Rascal: 2000–2003: Early career

 Around the age of 14, Dizzee Rascal became an amateur drum and bass DJ, also rapping over tracks as customary in sound system culture, and making occasional appearances on local pirate radio stations.
 Aged sixteen, he self-produced his first single, "I Luv U".
 In 2002, he jointly formed the Roll Deep Crew, a 13-piece garage collective, with former school friends.
 He also signed a solo deal with the record label XL.

 During his early career, Rascal worked with his mentor Wiley to create the still-unreleased song "We Ain't Having It" and rapped on some Sidewinder recordings.
 He made some instrumentals including "Go" and "Ho" and "Streetfighter".
 Rascal had an ongoing feud, from late 2003, with fellow underground grime artist Crazy Titch, which began when a fight broke out between the pair during a set on a guest show on the pirate radio station Deja Vu FM.
 The set, which features many seminal early grime artists, was filmed, and has accumulated over a million views on YouTube and resulted in the two exchanging diss tracks.

 After winning a Sidewinder Award for Best Newcomer MC in 2002, Dizzee was a judge on the Sky1 show Must Be The Music.

-He also did a verse on the Roll Deep remix of "Let's Push Things Forward" on the 2002 album Weak Become Heroes and 12" single by The Streets.
+In July 2002, Dizzee marked his first appearance on an official, commercially released song by appearing on the Roll Deep remix of The Streets' song "Let's Push Things Forward", which appeared as a b-side on the CD release of the single "Weak Become Heroes".